Skip to main content

 Referencing Files in Losant

-While a file’s URL can be pasted in directly wherever one is needed, there are some helper components in the platform to help you quickly retrieve a file’s URL.
+While a public file's URL can be pasted in directly wherever one is needed, there are some helper components in the platform to help you quickly retrieve a file's URL - and these must be used when referencing private files.

 In the file selection modal, files can be uploaded and directories can be created, but neither can be moved or deleted.
 A file may be only selected – by pushing the "Select File" button in the detail drawer – at which point the modal will close and return you to the previous view.